| Remove DC component

 as well as the average magnitude and zero-crossing rate of background

+noise.
 The average magnitude and zero-crossing rate of the noise

 is taken from the first hundred milliseconds of the signal.
+The means and standard deviations of both the average magnitude

 and zero-crossing rate of noise are calculated, enabling